PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 To adopt this setup, the following requirements must be met:

+- Each Refaster template collection must match the naming convention `<TemplateCollectionName>Templates.java`.
-- A class with a (parameterized) test method that invokes `RefasterTemplateCollection#validate` is created which provides the collection(s) to validate.
-The Refaster template collection must match the naming convention `<TemplateCollectionName>Templates.java`.
+- There is a test class with a (parameterized) test method that invokes `RefasterTemplateCollection#validate` on the template collection(s) to be validated.
-- An input file matching the naming convention `<TemplateCollectionName>TemplatesTestInput.java` is added for every template collection.
+- For every template collection there is an input file matching the naming convention `<TemplateCollectionName>TemplatesTestInput.java`.
-- An output file matching the naming convention `<TemplateCollectionName>TemplatesTestOutput.java` file is added for every template collection.
+- For every template collection there is an output file matching the naming convention `<TemplateCollectionName>TemplatesTestOutput.java`.
-- For every Refaster template in the collection, the input and output file must contain a method.
-The name of the method is equal to the name of the Refaster template prefixed with `test` (e.g. `test<RefasterTemplateClassName>`).
+- For every Refaster template in a collection, the associated input and output files must contain a method that validates the template's behavior.
+The name of this method must be derived from the name of the Refaster template it aims to validate, prefixed with `test` (i.e. `test<RefasterTemplateClassName>`).
-- The method contains at least one expression that matches the `@BeforeTemplate` of the corresponding Refaster template.
-As a result, the output file contains the same method with an updated expression, matching the content of the `@AfterTemplate`.
-Additionally, incorrect matches of _other_ Refaster templates in the method are flagged.
+- Each such method contains at least one expression that matches the `@BeforeTemplate` of the corresponding Refaster template.
+As a result, the output file must contain the same method with an updated expression, in accordance with the associated `@AfterTemplate`.

-As a result from these tests, unexpected output will be shown in the console.
+- Such methods must not match any _other_ Refaster templates.

 An example directory structure for such a setup is as follows:
 ```